solidity-docs/ja-japanese/docs/path-resolution.rst

     import "github.com/ethereum/dapp-bin/library/math.sol"; // source unit name: dapp-bin/library/math.sol

 ..
 The compiler will look for the file in the VFS under ``dapp-bin/library/math.sol``.
 ..
-If the file is not available there, the source unit name will be passed to the Host Filesystem
-..
-Loader, which will then look in ``/project/dapp-bin/library/iterable_mapping.sol``.
+If the file is not available there, the source unit name will be passed to the Host Filesystem Loader, which will then look in ``/project/dapp-bin/library/iterable_mapping.sol``.

+コンパイラは、 ``dapp-bin/library/math.sol`` の下のVFSでファイルを探します。
-コンパイラは、 ``dapp-bin/library/math.sol`` の下のVFSでファイルを探します。そこにファイルがない場合は、ソースユニット名がホストファイルシステムローダに渡され、ホストファイルシステムローダは ``/project/dapp-bin/library/iterable_mapping.sol`` を探します。
+そこにファイルがない場合は、ソースユニット名がHost Filesystem Loaderに渡され、Host Filesystem Loaderは ``/project/dapp-bin/library/iterable_mapping.sol`` を探します。

 .. .. warning::

 ..
-Information about remappings is stored in contract metadata.
+Since the binary produced by the compiler has a hash of the metadata embedded in it, any modification to the remappings will result in different bytecode.

 ..
-Since the binary produced by the compiler has a hash of the metadata embedded in it, any
-..     modification to the remappings will result in different bytecode.

-..
 For this reason you should be careful not to include any local information in remapping targets.
 ..
-For example if your library is located in ``/home/user/packages/mymath/math.sol``, a remapping
-..     like ``@math/=/home/user/packages/mymath/`` would result in your home directory being included in
+For example if your library is located in ``/home/user/packages/mymath/math.sol``, a remapping like ``@math/=/home/user/packages/mymath/`` would result in your home directory being included in the metadata.
-..     the metadata.
 ..
-To be able to reproduce the same bytecode with such a remapping on a different machine, you
-..     would need to recreate parts of your local directory structure in the VFS and (if you rely on
+To be able to reproduce the same bytecode with such a remapping on a different machine, you would need to recreate parts of your local directory structure in the VFS and (if you rely on
 ..
 Host Filesystem Loader) also in the host filesystem.

 ..
-To avoid having your local directory structure embedded in the metadata, it is recommended to
-..     designate the directories containing libraries as *include paths* instead.
+To avoid having your local directory structure embedded in the metadata, it is recommended to designate the directories containing libraries as *include paths* instead.
 ..
-For example, in the example above ``--include-path /home/user/packages/`` would let you use
-..     imports starting with ``mymath/``.
+For example, in the example above ``--include-path /home/user/packages/`` would let you use imports starting with ``mymath/``.
 ..
-Unlike remapping, the option on its own will not make ``mymath`` appear as ``@math`` but this
-..     can be achieved by creating a symbolic link or renaming the package subdirectory.
+Unlike remapping, the option on its own will not make ``mymath`` appear as ``@math`` but this can be achieved by creating a symbolic link or renaming the package subdirectory.

 .. warning::